Galați: Archdiocesan Cathedral of the Lower Danube

-The cornerstone of the Galați Orthodox Cathedral was placed on 27 April 1906 by the Crown Prince Ferdinand and Princess Marie.
+The cornerstone of the Galați Cathedral was placed on 27 April 1906, by the Crown Prince Ferdinand and Princess Marie.
 Also present was the Bishop of the Lower Danube, Pimen Georgescu.
 Construction continued from 1906 to 1917.
 The architects were Petre Antonescu and Ștefan Burcuș.
 The church has one dome and no side isles.
 From 1989, restoration work has been underway at the church.
 This includes cleaning of the 1957 paint work, paving around the cathedral and the construction of the St John Cassian centre, a building for cultural, pastoral and missionary work.
 At the church's centennial in 2006, the relics of St. Nectarios of Aegina were brought to Galați.